openSUSE/lessons/README.md

 ## How to use this repository

 The current build of the  PDF is avaliable in GitHub Actions.
-Visit <https://github.com/openSUSE/lessons/actions/workflows/pdf.yml>, click the latest entry with a green  checkmark next to it and click on `lesson-plan.pdf` down at the bottom.
+Visit <https://github.com/openSUSE/lessons/actions/workflows/pdf.yml>, click the latest entry with a green  checkmark next to it and click on `lesson-develop-plan.pdf` down at the bottom.
 This will give you a zip file containing the PDF.
 This is not an ideal solution, if you have any suggestions on how to improve this Action feel free to open a PR.

 ## Setting up your build environment